Irish Christmas traditions

 Perhaps the little crib is considered clutter in homes that are often chock-a-block with people, presents, decorations and food at this time of the year.

 Whether or not the crib-at-home is losing favour, there are often larger-scale cribs atmospherically lit up in town centres and there is certainly always one in every Roman Catholic church.
+There's even one to greet passengers as they step out of Dublin Airport's Arrivals Hall.

 Midnight massAttending Midnight Mass on Christmas Eve is probably the most widely practised of all Irish Christmas traditions.
 Usually the church will be crammed to the rafters with the largest single congregations of the year and it is a particulary social occasion, as families that have come together for the holiday meet friends and neighbours they may not have seen for a year.